hotosm/osm-fieldwork/docs/programs.md

 OpenDataKit has 3 file formats.
 The primary one is the source file, which is in XLSX format, and follows the XLSXForm specification.
 This file is edited using a spreadsheet program, and convert using the xls2xform program.
-That conversion products an ODK XML file.
+That conversion produces an ODK XML file.
 That file is used by ODK Collect to create the input forms for the mobile app.
 When using ODK Collect, the output file is another XML format, unique to ODK Collect.
 These are the data collection instances.